vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 comment section if there is a better version available somewhere.

 **Update 2:**
-Added [decimal_from](http://ideone.com/nrQfA8) function suggested by Alf P. Steinbach.
+Added [decimal_from](http://ideone.com/nrQfA8) function suggested by Alf P.
-It has approximately the same performance as `fmt::Writer`, the difference of 0.5% is probably less than the measurement error.
-In some runs it is even marginally faster.
-As `sprintf` and `ltoa` and unlike `fmt::Writer` it requires preallocated buffer.
+Steinbach.
+As `sprintf` and `ltoa` it requires a user-provided buffer.

 **Update 3:**
 Inspired by a lesson learned from Alexandrescu's talk that "no work is less work than some work" I've come up with a faster method of integer to string conversion.
 Unlike other methods it does one pass over the digits.
 All other methods I know do two passes and can be divided into two categories:

 1. Count digits (pass 1), then convert digits to chars writing from the end of the buffer (pass 2).
 2. Convert digits to chars writing from the beginning of the buffer (pass 1).
    Reverse the string in the buffer (pass 2).

-Instead of doing this, I just convert digits to chars writing from the end of the buffer and return the pointer to the start of the converted string.
+Instead of doing this, I just convert digits to chars writing from the end ofi the buffer and return the pointer to the start of the converted string.
 In most cases there is some space left in the beginning of the buffer, but that's fine because the same is true for the second category of methods above, they just have this space at the end of the buffer.
-This avoids unnecessary copying within a buffer that is discarded anyway.
+This avoids unnecessary copying within a buffer that is often discarded anyway.

-I've implemented this method in the `fmt::format_int` class which can be used as follows:
+I've implemented this method in the `fmt::format_int` class available in the {fmt} library.

-{% highlight c++ %}
-fmt::format_int(42).str();   // convert to std::string
-fmt::format_int(42).c_str(); // convert and get as a C string
-                             // (mind the lifetime, same as std::string::c_str())
-{% endhighlight %}

-I've updated the test results and as you can see it is about 30% faster than the previous winner, `fmt::Writer`.

 **Update 4:**

 Added side effects to make sure that the code being tested is not optimized away by a super clever compiler (I wish there existed one).
-This is implemented by computing a sum of lengths of all formatted strings using strlen.
+This is implemented by computing a sum of lengths of all formatted strings using `strlen`.
-The strlen function is used even in cases where std::string::size could be used to make sure the same extra computation is done for all methods.
+The `strlen` function is used even in cases where `std::string::size` could be used to make sure the same extra computation is done for all methods.
 Note that since this adds a more or less constant factor to all the methods, high performers are penalized more.

 **Update 5:**

-Fixed links to the fmt library.
+Fixed links to the {fmt} library.

 **Update 6 (25 Nov 2019):**

-Added `fmt::compile` which does constexpr format string compilation and updated the test results.
+Added `fmt::compile` which does `constexpr` format string compilation and updated the test results.